appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-and-test/file-size-check.md

 ---
 title: File Size Check
-description: The File Size Check component checks the size of your generated IPA, APK or AAB file.
-It compares it against the size you have given and if the size is exceeded, it either breaks the pipeline or shows it as a warning.
+description: Use File Size Check to monitor your app's size.
+Break the pipeline or show warnings when the size limit is exceeded.
 tags: [build, test, file, size, check, workflow, step]
 sidebar_position: 17
 ---